Estimated reading time: 8 minutes

 “Retirement is not in my vocabulary.
 They aren’t going to get rid of me that way.” — Betty White

-In November of last year, the IRS increased the 2020 contribution limits of your 401(k) to $19,500.
+In November of 2019, the IRS increased the 2020 contribution limits of your 401(k) to $19,500, and this number hasn’t changed in 2021.
 There’s no better time to start investing in your 401(k)!
 These new contribution limits also apply to 403(b), Thrift Savings, and most 457 plans (other employer-sponsored retirement options).
 If you have a 457 plan, check with the administrator of your retirement plan to see if this increase applies to you.

 Since contributions to your employer-sponsored qualified retirement plan are pre-tax, the plan is considered “tax-deferred.”
 Meaning, your overall taxable income is reduced, which you will more than appreciate come tax-time.
 In addition to your tax-deferral now, you won’t need to pay taxes until you start taking distributions later.